- Other Apps

 The stories that the book presented would make an indelible mark in one’s memory.
 It would make you scout your own memories because you want to probe your own identity.
-You could relate to it in the sense that there stories connects in some part of yourself.
-Whether you are a Moro or not you can relate to it because of its raw emotions and its humane treatment embedded on each piece that helps shape the book.
+You could relate to it in the sense that their stories connect in some part of yourself.
+Whether you are a Moro or not you can relate to it because of its raw emotions and its humane treatment embedded in each piece that helps shape the book.

-Blogger’s Note: If you are interested to have a copy of the book, you can email firstname.lastname@example.org or you can email me at email@example.com
+Blogger’s Note: If you are interested in the book, you can email email@example.com

 Leave a comment below and let me know what you think.